Campfire: Dakota smokeless pit fire

 A Dakota smokeless pit fire is a tactical fire used by the United States military as the flame produces a low light signature, reduced smoke, and is easier to ignite under strong wind conditions.
 Two small holes are dug in the ground: one vertical for the firewood and the other slanted to the bottom of the first hole to provide a draft of air for nearly complete combustion.
 Optional are flat stones to partially cover the first hole and provide support for cookery, and a tree over the pits to disperse the smoke.

 Star Fire

 A Star Fire, or Indian Fire, is the fire design often depicted as the campfire of the old West.
-Someone lays six or so logs out like the spokes of a wheel (star-shaped).
-They start the fire at the "hub," and push each log towards the center as the flames consume the ends.
+Around six logs are laid out like the spokes of a wheel (star-shaped).
+The fire is started at the "hub" and logs are pushed towards the center as the flames consume them.